Tag: Koutoubia mosque

 Image by Freebird Tracey.

-It was during this period that the Masjid al siquaya mosque was built, and souks or market places sprung up, marking the beginning of urban life in Marrakech.
+It was during this period that the Masjid al siquaya mosque was built, and market places called souks began to spring up, marking the beginning of urban life in Marrakech.

 Image by Freebird Tracey.